seaweediman/tp/docs/UserGuide.md

 #### <u>Find an Interview:</u> `find_i`

 *Filters the candidate list based on the parameters provided.
 Minimum of 1 field is needed.
 Searching is case-insensitive*

+All fields are not subjected to the restriction in the input table and can take any string.

 <u>Format:</u>